SanaIshtiaq/new-folder-by-sana/SRS of NTU.md

 #### (III) Hardware or Software Requirements
 The application should work on the following hardware and software.
 * iPhone 6 + IOS 8
-* Android XHDPI Resolution with latest OS
+* Android XHDPI Resolution with latest OS.
 #### (IV) Client Requirements
 This is a list of Modules shared by the client on email/call.